 Wall Street is in trouble if QQQ is a bubble – the Big Tech names that constitute 44% of QQQ are also major parts of other popular funds, like the S&P 500, albeit to a lesser degree.

 However, many believe that tech companies are overvalued and due for a cooling-off period.
 While this may be true for corporations in the fintech or cybersecurity space, we don’t believe that the leaders of QQQ are bubbly.

 Meta, Amazon, Apple, Microsoft, and Google are high quality, trillion-dollar companies that are still growing.

 These are not your traditional companies of the past – they do not operate in the conventional market silos previously defined.

 This means they will enter uncharted territory at times and fail publicly, possibly impacting their stock price.
 But they won’t stop – if they fail, they’ll find the people or resources to help them succeed.

-They are the standard that every ambitious tech company is trying to meet.
+They are the standard that every ambitious growth stock is trying to meet.

 - SQQQ: The ProShares UltraPro Short QQQ is a leveraged ETF that captures a -3x return of QQQ for a single trading day, hence it’s the opposite of TQQQ.
 If you’re confident that Nasdaq companies are in for a rough day on Wall Street, consider buying SQQQ.
 Again, this vehicle is for short-term strategies only.